merge-api/merge-sdk-kotlin/docs/hris/EmployeePayrollRunsApi.md

 val employeeId : kotlin.String = employeeId_example // kotlin.String | If provided, will only return employee payroll runs for this employee.
 val endedAfter : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, will only return employee payroll runs ended after this datetime.
 val endedBefore : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, will only return employee payroll runs ended before this datetime.
-val includeDeletedData : kotlin.Boolean = true // kotlin.Boolean | Whether to include data that was marked as deleted by third party webhooks. val includeRemoteData : kotlin.Boolean = true // kotlin.Boolean | Whether to include the original data Merge fetched from the third-party to produce these models. val modifiedAfter : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, will only return objects modified after this datetime.
+val expand : kotlin.String = employee,payroll_run // kotlin.String | Which relations should be returned in expanded form.
+Multiple relation names should be comma separated without spaces. val includeDeletedData : kotlin.Boolean = true // kotlin.Boolean | Whether to include data that was marked as deleted by third party webhooks. val includeRemoteData : kotlin.Boolean = true // kotlin.Boolean | Whether to include the original data Merge fetched from the third-party to produce these models. val modifiedAfter : java.time.OffsetDateTime = 2013-10-20T19:20:30+01:00 // java.time.OffsetDateTime | If provided, will only return objects modified after this datetime.